milahu/myjdownloader/readme.md

 needed for port-forwarding through closed firewalls, to expose a listening port to the internet

+the tunneling service also serves as a [cors proxy](https://github.com/topics/cors-proxy), otherwise the webapp could not connect to jdownloader at http://localhost:3128/, so even with the "direct connection" mode, the connection is still routed through my.jdownloader.org

 ### no need for tunneling service